Turnout

 Avoid Common Mistakes in Your EIC Communication

-By being aware of these pitfalls and taking proactive steps to avoid them, you can significantly enhance the likelihood of a smooth claims process.
+By being aware of these pitfalls and taking proactive steps to avoid them, you can significantly enhance the likelihood of a smooth process.
 Remember, you are not alone in this journey, and we’re here to help you improve your chances of receiving the benefits you deserve.

 Start at the center with the main theme of avoiding mistakes.
 Follow the branches to see each common pitfall and its related advice or consequences.
 Each color-coded branch helps you quickly identify different types of mistakes.